wds320/AAAI_Event_based_detection/README.md

-# AAAI2023_DMANet
+# Dual Memory Aggregation Network for Event-based Object Detection with Learnable Representation
-- Paper: Dual Memory Aggregation Network for Event-based Object Detection with Learnable Representation.
+- Citation

 The code will release soon!